sandeshthapa/Adaptive_Sliding_Mode_Control_of_Aerial_Manipulator/README.md

 Please run
 1. Script_AdSMC.m.

-Not this files calls the relevant simulink file.
+Note this files calls the relevant simulink file.
+Go through the steps inside to realise what's happening inside the code.
 For necssary dynamics and kinematics please review my paper also:
 A very similar control and dynamics can be found in my paper: Thapa S., Bai H. and Acosta J.A.
 Cooperative Aerial Load Transport with Force Control.
 IFAC Workshop on Networked & Autonomous Air & Space Systems, June, 2018